caligian/doom-evim/caveats.md

 - *Why does not telescope work?*
     Neovim 0.5 and above is required.
 - *Can I not use the default configuration?*
     Yes.
 You can disable packages by commenting packages in ~/.vdoom.d/user-packages.lua.
 New packages will be added automatically.
-All the packer-forms will be accessible in doom.packages.
+All the packer-forms will be accessible after executing `require('package_utils').get_master_list()`
 - *Can I disable default LSP configuration?*
     Yes you can set `doom.lsp.load_default = false`.
 You have to set LSP configuration all by your own now :(
 - *Why cannot I see my help-group in which-key?*